What is saliva?

 The lack of saliva will undermine the use of removable prostheses, as it will make the adherence to the mucosa more difficult.
 Saliva acts as a connection between the prosthesis and gums with a retentive goal, which contributes to stability.

-Saliva acts as a protection by decreasing bacterial propagation and creating a healthy oral environment.
+Acts as a protection by decreasing bacterial propagation and creating a healthy oral environment.
 It has an anti-bacterial function and eliminates toxic substances caused by bacteria.
 Saliva is an organic fluid, which is constantly produced to keep the oral mucosa humid.

-Saliva has an antiseptic action, despite the frequency of oral mucosa lesions and the contamination caused by microorganisms of the oral flora.
+Has an antiseptic action, despite the frequency of oral mucosa lesions and the contamination caused by microorganisms of the oral flora.
 Thus, an infection will rarely occur due to immunological factors that exist in the saliva.

 Xerostomia (dry mouth) caused by age, medications, and systemic diseases such as diabetes contribute to an unbalanced oral environment.
 The risk of tooth decay and gum diseases, such as gingivitis and periodontitis, will increase significantly.
 Without saliva, the chewing and swallowing of solid food will become painful, even if it is accompanied by water intake.

-Curiosities about saliva… did you know?
+Curiosities about… did you know?

 - Men produce more saliva than women do during rest.